davidv171/Theatron/README.md

 8. Tell me about bugs!
 This is a small, solo project and I appreciate any sort of bug reports, feature requests or even pull requests!

+## Running the script

+This script contains 4 main parts.
+A notification script(runs in the background and should only notify you when a streamer is coming online) and the simplewatch script.
+That is the script that shows you the streamers you are following that are currently online.
+Both need a config file.
+If you installed this through git, they have the example configs already.

+If you don't know how Rofi works:

+Use arrows or type into the search bar.
+You can type in a string that is NOT ON THE LIST.
+This is very important.
+So let's say you don't even follow "Imaqtpie", but you know he's on at this time, and want to watch.
+Simply type :

+Imaqtpie into the search bar and press enter.
+Hopefully streamlink will load up the video too.

 ## Configuration

 The repo contains an example configuration.
 The comments should explain everything.
 Just like the oauth file this needs to be in the same directory as the script.